FINT: Field-aware INTeraction Neural Network For CTR Prediction: EXPERIMENTS

 We evaluate the proposed method on three publicly available datasets including the KDD12 \footnote{https://www.kaggle.com/c/kddcup2012-track2}, Criteo \footnote{https://www.kaggle.com/c/criteo-display-ad-challenge}, and Avazu \footnote{https://www.kaggle.com/c/avazu-ctr-prediction}.
-Criteo and Avazu contain chronologically ordered click-through records from Criteo and Avazu which are two online advertisement companies.
-For Avazu and Cretio dataset, we We randomly split the dataset into training (80\%), validation (10\%), and test (10\%) sets.
+Criteo and Avazu contain chronologically ordered click-through records from Criteo and Avazu which are two online advertising companies.
+For the Avazu and Cretio dataset, we randomly split the dataset into training (80\%), validation (10\%), and test (10\%) sets.
 While for the KDD12, we follow the official public and private split.
+We implemented 9 widely used CTR prediction approaches, and compared them in the experiment.
+Below is a brief introduction of these models: